 Day 7: Break Things Up

 Sitting too long at work?
 Burpee break!
 Suffered through a long, boring commute?
 Time for burpees.
 Feeling sluggish?
-Give your heart rate (and thus, energy level) a boost with a few burpees.
+Give your heart rate (and energy level) a boost with a few burpees.